Summary: There are three distinct parts to most helmets: shell, liner and strap. Here is how they are manufactured.

 EPS can be made in layers with different densities to tune impact management, permitting softer layers to crush in lesser impacts and harder layers to handle the really bad hits.
 In some cases the density is varied around vents or certain areas of the helmet to permit the helmet to meet impact standards while thinning the liner.

-Some other foams have begun to emerge in the bicycle helmet market, including Expanded PolyPropylene (EPP), Expanded Polyurethane (EPU or PU), rate-sensitive slow rebound foams and more.
+Some other foams are being used in the bicycle helmet market, including Expanded PolyPropylene (EPP), Expanded Polyurethane (EPU or PU), rate-sensitive slow rebound foams and more.
 We have a page up on that technology.
 Each type has different manufacturing techniques.

 For more expensive helmets the shell is included in the mold when the liner is expanded from the bead, and must therefore be polycarbonate or another higher quality plastic that can take the heat of the mold (PET would melt).
 Really sophisticated techniques can add more than one shell section to the mold, and up to five pieces can provide shell protection for the lower section of a helmet, or even the interior.
 In this case no glue is necessary, since the shell is bonded to the liner in the mold.
 This technique could yield stronger helmets, but the designers use it to open up larger and larger vents and reduce the foam, eventually just meeting the current impact standard.
 We have a page up on molded-in-the-shell helmets.

 Skate-style helmets and a few bicycle-style helmets have hard shells made of ABS or polycarbonate plastic.
-BMX helmets (and a few older bicycle helmets) can have composite hard shells, with layers of fiberglass or even kevlar fiber laid up in an epoxy.
-ABS is molded, but Fiberglass shells are generally laid up by hand.
+BMX helmets and some bicycle helmets can have composite hard shells, with layers of fiberglass, kevlar or carbon fiber laid up in an epoxy.
+ABS is molded, but composite shells are generally laid up by hand.

 Attached to the rear of most middle to high-end helmets is an occipital stabilizer, varying from just a strap to a complex plastic piece, that engages the occipital lobe of the head (the lump on the back of the head).
 These can have many forms of adjustment, including knobs, cams, toothed sliders and more.